Retailers Celebrate Black History and Black Excellence

 Canadian Tire Celebrates Black History Month

-This year, Canadian Tire corporation (CTC) proudly celebrates Black History Month with a series of programming that honours Black Life, History, and Culture.
+This year, Canadian Tire corporation (CTC) proudly celebrates Black History Month by hosting a series of employee events in partnership with the Black Employees Network (BEN), one of our many Employee Resource Groups (ERGs).

 Learn more about CTC’s approach to Diversity, Inclusion & Belonging here.